What is the forum for the conduct of patent litigation?

 The key grounds for patent revocation are set out in section 72(1) Patents Act:

-- insufficiency – the specification of the patent must disclose the invention clearly enough and completely enough for it to be performed by a person skilled in the art.
-In other words, the patent must give enough information for the notional skilled addressee to work the invention without undue burden.
-In addition, it must be plausible that the invention would work across the entire scope of the claim, and the extent of the monopoly must be sufficiently clearly defined.
+(c) insufficiency – the specification of the patent must disclose the invention clearly enough and completely enough for it to be performed by a person skilled in the art.

 How is prior art considered in the context of an invalidity action?

-When seeking to invalidate a patent, the claimant must set out the prior art which they rely on with the Grounds of Invalidity and state whether each is being pleaded for novelty or inventive step.
+When seeking to invalidate a patent, the claimant must set out the prior art on which it relies in its Grounds of Invalidity and state whether each is being pleaded for lack of novelty or inventive step.
 Prior art is usually written material but might be an oral description if appropriate evidence is submitted to prove such a “publication”.
 There are no geographical limitations on material that might be considered prior art as long as it can be shown to have been made available to the public.
 A piece of prior art may be used in respect of multiple grounds of invalidity, provided it is a document made available to the public before the priority date of the patent.
 If the document was made available after the priority date but before the filing date it may be cited in circumstances where there is a priority challenge to the patent.
-If this challenge is successful it will be considered as “full” prior art.
+If this challenge is successful, it will be considered as “full” prior art.
 Such a document may also, in certain limited circumstances, be considered as “novelty only prior art”, in which case it will not be taken into account for the purposes of inventive step.
 Prior art documents may be combined only if there is a clear reason to do so on the face of the documents but not in other circumstances.
 This is a strict rule and documents cannot be readily mosaiced in UK patent litigation.
 It is, however, necessary to read the prior art in the light of the common general knowledge.
 It is the combination of the common general knowledge and the prior art that will be said to form the “state of the art” against which the questions of novelty and inventive step will be judged.
 It is also possible to run an invalidity attack based solely on common general knowledge.
-The common general knowledge is typically evidenced as part of an expert witness statement, supported by review articles and textbooks etc.
+The common general knowledge is typically evidenced as part of an expert witness statement, supported by review articles and textbooks etc. The Courts increasingly ask parties in litigation to prepare and seek to agree statements on common general knowledge or a primer setting out the background technology of the patent.

 Can a patentee seek to amend a patent that is in the midst of patent litigation?